rstudio/pins-r/README.md

 #> Saving to hadley/sales-summary
 ```

-Then, someone else (or an automated Rmd report!) can read and use it:
+Then, someone else (or an automated Rmd report!) can read and use your
+pin:

 ``` r
 b <- board_rsconnect()